Martian Meteorite Nicknamed ‘Black Beauty’ May Hold Clues To The Red Planet’s History

 Anything Else Cool About “Black Beauty”

 Yes, actually.
 Back in 2013, as NASA reported at the time, scientists found out something else amazing about this particular Martian rock: it contains water.
-In fact, it contains ten times as much water as any other known Martian meteorite.
+In fact, it contains 10 times as much water as any other known Martian meteorite.
 That’s pretty conclusive evidence that, at one time anyway, there was water on Mars.

 Wait, Other Martian Meteorites?

 Black Beauty isn’t the only Martian meteorite to have been found on Earth.
 In fact, according to The Meteoritical Society, there have been 132 confirmed Martian meteorites found on our planet in recorded human history.
-And if you’re wondering how the scientific community confirmed that, wonder no longer: according to a 2013 NASA report, the Curiosity Rover conducted analysis of argon in Mars’ atmosphere to confirm the Martian origin of those meteorites here on Earth.
+And if you’re wondering how the scientific community confirmed that, wonder no longer: according to a 2013 NASA report, the Curiosity Rover conducted an analysis of argon in Mars’ atmosphere to confirm the Martian origin of those meteorites here on Earth.

 How Did They Get Here?